Swimarin Family Handbook

 WELCOME TO SWIMARIN!

 Congratulations!
-You are signing up to be a part of a fun, family and community based swim program.
+You are signing up to be a part of a fun family and community-based swim program.
 Welcome!
-Our season runs from the end of February through the end of June with meets typically beginning in April and occurring most Saturdays until the league-wide end of season meet (Champ’s) at the end of June.
-Our practices typically occur every weekday, Monday through Friday.
+Our season runs from the end of February through the end of June, with meets typically beginning in April and occurring most Saturdays until the league-wide end-of-season meet (Champs) at the end of June.
+During the season, our practices occur every weekday, Monday through Friday (unless otherwise specified due to events occurring at the high school or special events on our team).

 FAMILY EXPECTATIONS